nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. note:: Solaris 11.3 vs 11.4

    11.3 and 11.4 require different configurations.
 Please take note of that if you still have 11.3 or earlier systems.
 Omnios may require a different configuration.
 Test 11.3 and 11.4 to verify this.
+You can enable sudoers debug to assist.

 .. code-block:: bash